Integrative Conservation Ph.D. Program

 The December 1st deadline is for ICON applicants from all five participating units; even if your home unit has a later deadline, you must submit materials on or by December 1st to be considered for ICON admission.

 - We depend heavily on a prospective faculty advisor’s willingness and enthusiasm for applicants in the admission process.
 We strongly encourage you to identify and contact a prospective advisor before applying.
-This list of faculty most closely affiliated with the ICON Program is good place to start; however, any faculty member from the five participating units can serve as an ICON student advisor.
+This page lists faculty most closely affiliated with the ICON Program and is good place to start; however, any faculty member from the five participating units can serve as an ICON student advisor.